2024

 66 x 42 x 15 inches

-Manufactured from minerals vastly distributed on Earth's surface, Mars Global Simulant (MGS) is a mineralogical standard analog based on data collected from the Mars Science Laboratory Curiosity rover.
-Adopted for research, simulants are used to explore the mineralogical and atmospheric composition of other planets, as well as their "engineerability", asking deep questions about what the universe is "made" of while speculating on the potential to one day inhabit, terraform, colonize, or otherwise exchange with or extract from other planets.
+Manufactured from minerals vastly distributed on Earth's surface to simulate soils found on another planet, Mars Global Simulant (MGS) is a standard analog based on data collected from the Mars Science Laboratory Curiosity rover.
+Adopted for research, simulants are used to explore the mineralogical and atmospheric composition of other planets, as well as their "engineerability", asking deep questions about the material make-up of the universe, while speculating on the potential to one day inhabit, terraform, colonize, or otherwise exchange with or extract from other planets.